 - If none of these options work, then it’s time to buy online (if you can)!
 Check out my article on How To Buy Wine Online for some easy tips.
 It’s much easier and more pleasant than you may think.

 Speaking of buying online, it’s really a pity the shipping laws are so convoluted and restricted state-by-state otherwise someone like Amazon could come in and really revolutionize the industry.
 If you are in a state that allows you to receive wine, there are plenty of good sources to order from, but there is no one-stop shop.
-Try wine flash sale sites or wine clubs like Lot18, NakedWines.com or Club W. The selection may be somewhat limited but the deals can be quite good.
-(P.S.
-New sign-ups get discounts through these affiliate links!)
-My favorite online retailer is Marketview Liquor.
+Wine flash sale sites or wine clubs can offer good deals although the selection may be somewhat limited.
 My article on How To Buy Wine Online has more sources for ordering online.

 Cheers and Happy Wine Hunting!